MVerbakel/MVerbakel.github.io/_posts/2021-02-24-non-inferiority-test.md

 ![Non inferiority example](/assets/non_inferiority.png)
 <br>

-Note, in this illustration I'm showing a standard 2-sided confidence interval to build intuition.
-However, we actually will use a one-sided confidence interval (as we're only testing for a difference in one direction).
+Note, here we're using one-sided confidence intervals (as we're only testing for a difference in one direction).

 ## Python function:

 Note, the statistical tests remain the same (one-sided ttest in this case).
-We simply shift the base mean to allow some gap (subtracting the threshold) in order to change the null hypothesis.
+We simply shift the base mean to allow some gap (subtracting/adding the threshold) in order to change the null hypothesis.

 ```python
 from scipy.stats import ttest_ind_from_stats